Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "I can't discuss the details."
 McDaniel told him. "but yes, this ship was captured and repurposed.
 A large part of its internal systems are back on Earth now, being reverse-engineered."

 Regaari glanced around.
 It was hard to gauge the level of advancement that the ship had originally been built at thanks to the human replacements, but he got the impression that it had originally matched or likely exceeded the very cutting edge of Gaoian hardware.
-Earth had achieved impressive results with just a few mangled scraps of Hunter technology---he wondered what they would achieve with these new, intact trophies.
+Earth had achieved impressive results with just a few mangled scraps of Hunter technology - he wondered what they would achieve with these new, intact trophies.

 One thing he did notice was that it was eerily quiet.
 A warship this size should have been permeated by the background hum of its power cores.
 On *Caledonia*, the sound came from the crew and the air systems, neither of which were loud.

-After they had gone down a flight or two of extremely steep stairs---almost ladders, really---McDaniel opened a hatch and politely gestured him into a meeting room of some description, where he sat down.
+After they had gone down a flight or two of extremely steep stairs - almost ladders, really - McDaniel opened a hatch and politely gestured him into a meeting room of some description, where he sat down.
 The chairs were a little awkwardly shaped for a Gaoian, leaving his feet extended outwards well above the ground, and sliding his hips forward so as to bend his knees comfortably only induced an uncomfortable bend in his spine. he eventually settled for swivelling the chair a quarter-turn and sitting on it sideways.

 The marines had remained outside.